lamini-ai/lamini-ai.github.io/docs/index.md

         }'
     ```

-    See the [REST API docs](rest_api/train.md) for more details on training, checking the status of the training job, canceling the job, evaluating the model, loading data, and deleting data.
+    See the <ins>[REST API docs](rest_api/train.md)</ins> for more details on training, checking the status of the training job, canceling the job, evaluating the model, loading data, and deleting data.

 <br><br>